xlladdins/xll/docs/Excel4MacrosQ-S.md

 </tbody>
 </table>

-Rowcol\_num    is a number that specifies the row or column to expand or collapse.
+Rowcol\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number that specifies the row or column to expand or collapse.
 If you are in A1 mode, you must still give the column as a number.
 If rowcol\_num is not a summary row or column, SHOW.DETAIL returns the \#VALUE\! error value and interrupts the macro.

-Expand    is a logical value that specifies whether to expand or collapse the detail under the row or column.
+Expand&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that specifies whether to expand or collapse the detail under the row or column.
 If expand is TRUE, Microsoft Excel expands the detail under the row or column; if FALSE, it collapses the detail under the row or column.
 If expand is omitted, the detail is expanded if it is currently collapsed and collapsed if it is currently expanded.

-Show\_Field    is a string specifying the name of the field to add to a PivotTable report, if the selection is inside a PivotTable report.
+Show\_Field&nbsp;&nbsp;&nbsp;&nbsp;is a string specifying the name of the field to add to a PivotTable report, if the selection is inside a PivotTable report.
 The new field is added as the new innermost field.
 Available for only innermost row or column fields.

 **Related Function**

-SHOW.LEVELS   Displays a specific number of levels of an outline
+SHOW.LEVELS&nbsp;&nbsp;&nbsp;Displays a specific number of levels of an outline

 Return to [top](#Q)